Table of Contents

 Sunburn is now a global brand with a huge lineup.
 The 2026 event will run simultaneously in India (likely Mumbai) and Abu Dhabi.
 This “twin-flagship” model means the lineups will be spectacular.
 It will possibly be synchronized across the two nations.
 Expect huge production, new stage designs, and even more immersive digital art.

-High-energy, international crowd, party-till-you-drop.
+High-energy, international crowd, party-till-you-drop, then it is for you.
 Attendees can expect a massive bass, neon lights, and a unified dance experience across two continents.

 2. NH7 Weekender